 What does it mean to travel, have your life in a suitcase, bring everything you own with you at all times?
-It means that you need to pack accordingly.
+It means that you need to pack your bags accordingly.

 No one travels with travel trunks anymore.
 There are no porters, sherpas or man servants to carry your luggage for you.
 So whether you are a business traveller, a backpacker or a first-class frequent flier, the following packing tips will be useful.